9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 The Samsung 990 Pro is the fastest M.2 SSD on this list by raw spec.
 Sequential read speeds hit 7,450 MB/s and writes reach 6,900 MB/s, edging out every other Gen 4 drive.
 Samsung’s in-house Pascari controller combined with their V-NAND technology delivers consistent performance even under sustained workloads — useful when installing multiple large games back-to-back during a download session.

-The heatsink version at $169.99 (19% off from $209.99) includes a low-profile cooler engineered to fit the PS5 expansion slot without any modifications.
+The heatsink version includes a low-profile cooler engineered to fit the PS5 expansion slot without any modifications.
 Samsung’s thermal design keeps the 990 Pro maintaining peak speeds for longer under sustained load before throttling than most competitors.
 Tom’s Hardware and AnandTech benchmark data consistently show the 990 Pro as a top-tier sustained performer.

 One transparency note: the 990 Pro had early firmware issues after launch in late 2022, causing some drives to show artificially inflated wear indicators.
 Samsung released firmware patches that resolved this, and drives produced in 2024-2026 don’t carry that concern.
-At $169.99 for 2TB with heatsink, this is one of the strongest value propositions for buyers who want the absolute best Gen 4 speed.
+When it dips toward its old price at deal events, this is one of the strongest value propositions for buyers who want the absolute best Gen 4 speed.

 • 7,450 MB/s read and 6,900 MB/s write, the fastest Gen 4 speeds available